-Ena Lima was appointed as Assistant Director of the Boston, Manchester and White River Junction VA Regional Offices in August 2015.
-In this position, she is responsible for assisting the Director in the administration of disability compensation and vocational rehabilitation and employment programs to 18,000 Veterans and their families residing in the state of New Hampshire.
-She also assists the Director in the management of the Boston, MA and White River Junction, VT Regional Offices
+Ena Lima was appointed as Executive Director of the Boston, Manchester, and White River Junction VA Regional Offices in January 2022.
+In this position, she is responsible for the administration of disability compensation and veteran readiness and employment programs to nearly 481,000 Veterans and their families residing in the states of Massachusetts, New Hampshire, and Vermont.

 Ms. Lima served as the Veterans Service Center Manager for the Indianapolis Regional Office from 2010 to 2015.
-During her tenure, she served as project manager and change management agent for the implementation of the Integrated Lab (ILAB), which became the catalyst for the Transformation Process Model (TPM) established nationally in 2012.
+During her tenure, she led several vital transformation initiatives in support of the VA’s strategic goals.
+These multidisciplined initiatives laid the foundation for major organizational changes that transformed VBA’s operating model and improved the customer experience and service delivery to Veterans.
 Prior to this role, she served as the Service Center Manager of the Hartford Regional Office from 2008 to 2010.
 Ms. Lima began her Veterans Affairs career in July 2000, as a Veterans Service Representative at the New York Regional Office.

-In February 2012 she was promoted as the Veterans Service Center Manager at the Manchester VA Regional Office.
-Mrs. Tebo-Piccione oversees the administration of the disability compensation program for Veterans and their dependents living in New Hampshire.
+Eric Schell was appointed as the Veterans Service Center Manager of the Manchester VA Regional Office in December 2022.
+In this role he oversees the administration of the disability compensation program for Veterans and their dependents living in New Hampshire.

 Prior to this role Mr. Schell served as the Assistant Veterans Service Center Manager in the Boston VA Regional Office, where he managed daily operations in the Veterans Service Center.